rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 [here](https://blog.container-solutions.com/kubernetes-deployment-strategies).

-> **Heads up!** The pods in the old replica sets are terminated and the traffic
+> **Heads up**&emsp;The pods in the old replica sets are terminated and the
-> switches to the new pods when they are ready.
-But how does Kubernetes know
+> traffic switches to the new pods when they are ready.
+But how does Kubernetes
-> when the new pods are ready to accept traffic?
-It actually doesn't, and it
+> know when the new pods are ready to accept traffic?
+It actually doesn't, and
-> will consider the new pods ready as soon as the container process starts.
-Of
+> it will consider the new pods ready as soon as the container process starts.
-> course, that is rarely the desired behavior, so we can instruct Kubernetes to
+> Of course, that is rarely the desired behavior, so we can instruct Kubernetes
-> poll the pods periodically in order to determine if they are ready or not,
+> to poll the pods periodically in order to determine if they are ready or not,
 > alive or not.
 That is accomplished by setting up health checks.